jballas/120-work/HW-7/readme.md

 The boolean logic only works if you really have a grasp on what you're trying to make happen.
 I finally managed that with my color variation.
 Other attempts at logic slipped through my grasp.

 Although, a few weeks ago I was frustrated by what I didn't know, now it feels like I have the opposite problem.
 There are so many options for animating and changing shapes I don't know which one is best, or which one to try first to solve my problem, or if that particular function is the one I need.
-The only way past this will be to keep experimenting with the code, and trying to actualize my ideas.
+The only way past this will be to keep experimenting with the code and trying to actualize my ideas.